lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 # IANA Considerations {#sect-9}

-This document updates the ASN.1 modules of CMP Updates Appendix A.2 [RFCAAAA].
+This document updates the ASN.1 modules of CMP Updates Appendix A.2 {{RFC9480}}.
 The OID TBD2 (id-mod-cmp2023-02) was registered in the SMI Security for PKIX Module Identifier registry to identify the updated ASN.1 module.

 In the SMI-numbers registry "SMI Security for PKIX CMP Information Types (1.3.6.1.5.5.7.4)" (see https://www.iana.org/assignments/smi-numbers/smi-numbers.xhtml#smi-numbers-1.3.6.1.5.5.7.4) as defined in {{RFC7299}} one addition has been performed.